ansig/jenkins-pipeline-shared-library/README.md

 ## Spock testing

 In this project, the [Spock testing framework][2] is used for unit testing each build step.
-For some tests we use the built-in support for mocks to stub out any interaction with JobDSL.
+For some tests we use the built-in support for mocks to stub out any interaction with Jenkins Pipeline methods.
 See the docs on [interaction based testing][3] for more details on how mocks work in Spock.

 [1]: https://jenkins.io/doc/book/pipeline/shared-libraries/